On the Use of Neural Networks for Energy Reconstruction in High-granularity Calorimeters: CNN Energy Reconstruction Methodology

-The array of cell responses of a highly granular calorimeter resembles a 3D image to which CNNs are well suited to extract high level properties of the objects found within.
 We can treat the energy deposition in such a calorimeter as approximating a mono-chrome 3D image where the deposited energy represents the brightness level.
 The input image is a $50\times50\times75$ array of energy measurements.
 The CNN in this analysis consists of 3D convolutional, max pooling, and flattened and dense layers as shown in Figure~\ref{fig:CNN_Arch}.
 The energy sum is represented as an additional input node in the flattened layer, which forces the CNN to work in energy correction regime and results in better overall response linearity.

 We optimize the mean square logarithmic error to estimate the model parameters to achieve more balanced contributions from low and high energies.
-The Adam optimization algorithm~\cite{Adam2014} is used with early stopping based on the validation loss.
-Regularization in the training process is implemented with \texttt{BatchNormalization} layer~\cite{DBLP:journals/corr/IoffeS15} and \texttt{DropOut}(0.2)~\cite{srivastava2014dropout} in the dense layers.
+The Adam optimization algorithm~\cite{Adam2014} with learning rate 0.001 is used with early stopping based on the validation loss.
+Regularization in the training process is implemented with \texttt{BatchNormalization} layer~\cite{DBLP:journals/corr/IoffeS15} and \texttt{DropOut}~\cite{srivastava2014dropout} with a rate of 0.2 in-between the dense layers.
 In this configuration, the CNN energy reconstruction effectively works as an energy correction to the raw energy sum.
 Correcting the raw energy sum allows the CNN to apply more universally to energy reconstruction of different particle types and multiplicities.
 For example, the CNN derived energy correction in photon-initiated showers is negligible; the reconstruction performance is very similar to that of the simple energy sum since EM showers have few hadronic secondaries in the shower.
+Samples of 600,000 simulated events are used for training.
+The validation is performed with independent sets with 50,000 events.
+The test samples have 300,000 events each.
+The optimal training is achieved within 15 epochs with the mentioned samples size.

 In the case of jets, the performance is expected to be similar to single-particle performance as the invisible energy in the particular hadronic interaction depends only on the initiating hadron and the media properties.